DecentraLabsCom/Marketplace/.github/instructions/common.instructions.md

 2. **API endpoints**: All API endpoints should be atomic, with no business logic in the API layer.
 This means that each endpoint should perform a single, well-defined task.
 The API should be either GET (for queries) or POST (for mutations) and must receive and return data in a consistent format (including the appropiate HTTP codes for React Query to correctly identify errors), and any necessary transformations should be handled in the client-side code, particularly in the context of React Query (hooks).
 API endpoints in /app/api/contract call smart contracts, which are the source of truth for the data.
 The API endpoints are a subset of those in the diamond.js and the lab.js ABIs (in app/contracts/).
 Specification for the smart contract can be found at: https://github.com/DecentraLabsCom/Smart-Contract-Specifications

-3. **Hooks**: Custom hooks follow patterns that optimize React Query's caching and error handling capabilities:
+3. **Hooks Architecture**: Custom hooks follow a modular, domain-based architecture that optimizes React Query's caching and error handling capabilities:
+   - **Index/Barrel Files**: Each domain has an index file (e.g., `useLabs.js`, `useBookings.js`...) that exports all hooks for that domain.
+Components should import from these index files rather than individual hook files to maintain architectural consistency and enable easier refactoring.
-   - **Simple hooks call simple endpoints**: Single `useQuery` calls that send requests to specific API endpoints for either fetching or mutating data (1:1 relationship).
+   - **Atomic Query Hooks**: Single `useQuery` calls that fetch specific data pieces (1:1 relationship with API endpoints).
+These are the building blocks for composed hooks.
-   - **Cache-extracting hooks**: Simple data extraction from shared cache using basic `find()` operations.
-   - **Atomic hooks**: Available for specific use cases when individual data is needed.
+   - **Atomic Mutation Hooks**: Single mutation operations.
+Three mutations must be provided for each operation: one for wallet-based actions (e.g., `useCancelBookingWallet`), one for SSO users (e.g., `useCancelBookingSSO`), and one to route to the appropriate implementation (Wallet or SSO; e.g., `useCancelBooking`).
-   - **Composed hooks**: For complex data orchestration that requires multiple related queries, use `useQueries` to maintain React Query's caching, retry, and error handling benefits while providing unified data composition.
+   - **Composed Query Hooks**: For complex data orchestration that requires multiple related queries, use `useQueries` to maintain React Query's caching, retry, and error handling benefits while providing unified data composition.
 These hooks are implemented using atomic hooks, not direct fetch calls.
-   - **Mutation hooks**: Used for creating, updating, or deleting data.
-Three mutations must be provided for each operation: one for wallet-based actions e.g., `useCancelBookingWallet`), one for SSO users (e.g., `useCancelBookingSSO`), and one to route to the appropriate implementation (Wallet or SSO; e.g., `useCancelBooking`).
+   - **Cache Update Utility Hooks**: Domain-specific cache management utilities (e.g., `useBookingCacheUpdates`, `useLabCacheUpdates`...) that provide granular cache manipulation functions.
+   - **Cache-extracting hooks**: Simple data extraction from shared cache using basic `find()` operations for performance optimization.
    - All hooks should use the `use` prefix.
-Complex React Query compositions like `useQueries` are allowed when they preserve caching and error handling benefits for composed data operations.
-   - The goal is to balance simplicity with React Query's powerful caching and resilience features.
+The goal is to balance simplicity with React Query's powerful caching and resilience features while maintaining clear domain separation.

 4. **Services**: Services are for composed fetch operations that are too computationally intensive for client-side orchestration:
    - Services are server-based and compose multiple atomic api endpoint calls for heavy orchestration scenarios.